-New Zealand's marine jurisdiction spans over 30° of latitude from sub-tropical to sub-Antarctic waters, and its seas are recognised as being particularly rich in diversity.1 Over 15,000 marine species have been identified but scientists estimate that there may be as many as 65,000 species in New Zealand's marine zone.2 Around half of the world's total number of whale and dolphin species have been recorded in New Zealand's waters and nearly a quarter of the world's seabird species breed here.
-Because of New Zealand's isolation, many marine species are endemic (i.e., found only in New Zealand).3
+New Zealand's marine jurisdiction spans over 30° of latitude from sub-tropical to sub-Antarctic waters, and its seas are recognised as being particularly rich in diversity.
+Over 17,000 marine species have been identified but scientists estimate that there may be over 67,000 species in New Zealand's marine zone.8 Around half of the world's total number of whale and dolphin species have been recorded in New Zealand's waters and nearly a quarter of the world's seabird species breed here.
+Because of New Zealand's isolation, many marine species are endemic (i.e., found only in New Zealand).9